 Up to three soil samples from sls_coreCollection may be composited into a single sample for metagenomics analyses.
-The list of sampleIDs from sls_soilCoreCollection that comprise a composited metagenomics sample (called the genomicsSampleID) is provided in the Soil Physical Properties product as the genomicsPoole-dIDList in the table sls_metagenomicsPooling.
-Each genomicsSampleID is sent for DNA extraction, generating one or more records in mms_metagenomeDnaExtraction per genomicsSampleID (i.e. the genomicsSampleID in sls_metagenomicsPooling = genomicsSampleID in mms_metagenomeDnaExtraction).
-For each genomicsSampleID is sampleID occurring in the tables sls_metagenomicsPooling and mms_metagenomeDnaExtraction, the composited samples are denoted by the string 'comp'.
+The list of sampleIDs from sls_soilCoreCollection that comprise a composited metagenomics sample (called the genomicsSampleID) is provided in the Soil Physical Properties product as the genomicsPooledIDList in the table sls_metagenomicsPooling.
+Each genomicsSampleID is sent for DNA extraction, generating one or more records in mms_metagenomeDnaExtraction (i.e. the genomicsSampleID in sls_metagenomicsPooling = genomicsSampleID in mms_metagenomeDnaExtraction).
+For each genomicsSampleID occurring in the tables sls_metagenomicsPooling and mms_metagenomeDnaExtraction, the composited samples are denoted by the string 'comp'.

 In some instances, the soil sample is not composited but instead represents an individual X,Y location.
-This is a subsample of the parent sampleID in the table sls_soilCoreCollection, and is sent for DNA extraction

-(i.e. geneticSampleID in sls_soilCoreCollection = genomicsSampleID in mms_metagenomeDnaExtraction).
+This is a subsample of the parent sampleID in the table sls_soilCoreCollection, and is sent for DNA extraction (i.e. geneticSampleID in sls_soilCoreCollection = genomicsSampleID in mms_metagenomeDnaExtraction).
 For each non-composited genomicsSampleID, sample names contain the string 'gen' in the table mms_metagenomeDnaExtraction.

 One or more dnaSampleIDs is expected per genomicsSampleID, depending on the number of DNA extractions that occur on a sample provided to the lab.
-Duplicate records for an individual dnaSampleID should not exist.
+In general, each dnaSampleID represents an independent record.
+Sometimes, the lab may also report an internalLabID.
+In these instances, an independent record would be dnaSampleID + internalLabID.
+Duplicate records for an independent record (either dnaSampleID or dnaSampleID + internalLabID) should not exist.
+Lab replicates from the same DNA extraction will have the same dnaSampleID but different internalLabID's.